ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ```
    {: pre}

-In order to access the {{site.data.keyword.secrets-manager_short}} service instance from your cluster, we will use the [External Secrets Operator](https://external-secrets.io/) and configure a service ID and API key for it.
+In order to access the {{site.data.keyword.secrets-manager_short}} service instance from your cluster, we will use the [External Secrets Operator](https://external-secrets.io/){: external} and configure a service ID and API key for it.

 1. Create a service ID and set it as an environment variable:
    ```sh